EvertonTomalok/EvertonTomalok/README.md

 # Hi there 👋
-### My name is Everton, and it's a pleaseure meet you :grinning:.
+### My name is Everton, and it's a pleasure to meet you :grinning:.

+- 👨‍💻 Sênior Software Engineer @ <a href="https://meliuz.com.br/">Méliuz</a>
+- 📜 Software Engineering MBA from <a href="https://www.anhanguera.com.br/">Anhanguera</a>
+- 👨🏻‍🎓 Technologist. in Program Developer from <a href="https://www.ifsp.edu.br/">IFSP</a>

 ## :adult: About Me